 Common marketing methods either by the seller or through real estate agents include:

 Commercial negotiation is conducted throughout each stage of a sale of real estate involving non-binding documents (for example, a letter of intent), right up to the conclusion of a binding sale and purchase agreement.

 Non-binding, or sometimes binding, letters of intent or memoranda of understanding are often used to set out pre-contractual arrangements, including, among other things:

 Due diligence arrangements.

-There is no hard and fast rule as to when a sale contract is executed in any equity transaction or sale transaction.
+There is set rule as to when a sale contract is executed in any equity transaction or sale transaction.
 In a pre-sale transaction, the contract is called a pre-sale contract, and no pre-sale contract can be signed before a pre-sale permit is issued by the relevant government authority.

 Generally, both the seller and the buyer are legally bound on execution of a binding sale and purchase agreement for the target real estate.

 In a complex real estate transaction, typical due diligence includes legal, financial and technical due diligence, which is completed by different groups of professionals with different expertise.

 A property search with the competent public authorities is usually completed as a first step of the legal due diligence on title.